juxuanu/juxuanu/README.md

-I'm a full-stack developer that studies computer science student who works at the same time.
+I'm a full-stack developer that studies computer science at the same time.

 I'm also a self-taught Linux enthusiast.
 I like low-level programming, but I currently use Typescript professionally.
 I also try to be up-to-date with new tech, such as Rust and many OSS projects.
 Other tools I use: neovim, VSCode, Jetbrians IDEs, git and many Linux system utilities.